-In 2012 the Bureau of Forestry surveyed local timber products primary producers to gauge the size and strength of the timber industry in Pennsylvania.
-Of the 312 known mills in the state, 25 were found in the Michaux Forest District's four counties.
+Of the 312 known mills in the state in the 2012 survey, 25 were found in the Michaux Forest District's four counties.
 Eighteen of the 25 mills responded to the survey.
 Of the 243 mills that reported county data in 2012, they harvested 5.4 million cubic feet of timber from Cumberland, York, Franklin, and Adams counties across state forest and private lands.
 Within the 14 counties of the south-central region, more softwood sawtimber was harvested than the rest of the state combined.
-The 2016 timber products output survey results should be published in 2018.
 One local lumber mill has closed its doors since the 2013 TPO report was published.
+The 2016 timber products output survey results were published in 2018.
+More information on the wood products industry in PA, as well as reports from the Pennsylvania Timber Products Output Surveys can be found at: